BALSINYOURMOUTH/ORCA1.1/README-1.md

 - **Node Modules**: The `node_modules` directory is excluded from version control.
 Make sure to run `npm install` to restore the necessary packages.
 - **Environment Variables**: Make sure you have a `.env` file in the root directory for any sensitive configuration settings like API keys or database credentials.

----

-That should cover everything your team members need to get started with the project!
-Let me know if you want any changes or additions.